Fact Sheet

 Typical Uses:

-• To undergo medical treatment or recover from a serious illness
+• To undergo medical treatment or manage a serious illness, injury or disability

 • To bond with a new child (newborn, adopted, foster)

-• To care for a family member with a serious illness
+• To care for a family member with a serious illness, injury or disability

 • For reasons related to a family member’s military service